14 Key Questions To Ask When Searching For Ongoing WordPress Development Services

 Bonus tip: How detailed is their quote?

 The line items in the quote proposal you receive have to be as granular as possible.
 I recommend quotes where a line item (for a feature) doesn’t go above $1000.
-If you see estimates for features that cost more than $1000, it usually means they don’t really understand that feature because they didn’t spend time fleshing it out into smaller pieces.
-What you have is a catch-all quote that will most likely translate to nasty surprises down the road.
+If you see estimates for features that cost more than $1000, it usually means they don’t understand that feature because they didn’t spend time fleshing it out into smaller pieces.
+You have a catch-all quote that will most likely translate to nasty surprises down the road.

 Searching for a WordPress development team is no walk in the park, but these questions can help you out.
 Once you have your list of answers, you can decide if the agency you’re speaking to is the one you need.
 Also, check our complete guide on how to hire the best WordPress maintenance agency for your business.